 - Contact Us

-If you have been told you cannot donate because your hematocrit is too low, you should consider taking iron supplements.
-Frequent blood donors including whole blood, red cell, platelet and plasma donors should consider taking a daily multivitamin containing iron (usually about 18 mg of elemental iron) or another type of daily iron supplement between donations.
+There are many different types of iron supplements.
+Frequent blood donors including whole blood, red cell, platelet and plasma donors should consider taking a daily multivitamin containing iron (usually about 19 mg of elemental iron) or another type of daily iron supplement between donations.
 Infrequent blood donors should consider daily iron supplementation for at least 60 days following donation.
 You should check with a physician or pharmacist familiar with your health history before taking any new dietary supplements.
 Iron supplements may affect the absorption of other medications, and may be not be recommended for everyone, including people with a history of iron absorption abnormalities or significant risk factors for or history of colorectal cancer.

 Do not take more than the recommended dosage because higher doses can be harmful.
 Generally, people can only absorb 2-4 mg if iron per day.
 Thus, taking larger iron doses for shorter periods may not lead to better absorption and may result in more side effects.
 The overall goal is to replace, over time, the 200 mg of iron lost during a red cell donation or 50 mg iron lost with a platelet or plasma donation.
 Your physician or pharmacist may be able to help you choose the right dose, type, and duration of iron supplement.
 Store iron-containing supplements properly to prevent accidental ingestion by babies and children.

 Click here for the USDA Nutrient List for Iron https://ods.od.nih.gov/pubs/usdandb/Iron-Content.pdf